shomi-khan/shomi-khan/README.md

 I am Shomi Khan, a panda type of guy, who is passionate about programming especially on automation, Python based web app development.
 I also love eating, cycling, watching animes.
 My favourite anime is ''Attack on Titan".

 I am a lone wolf but worked as a team player in professional life.
-I always craving to find a team with a friendly and flexible environment where I can find mental peace and learning opportunity.
+I always craving to find a team with a friendly and flexible environment where I can find mental peace and learning opportunity.<br/><br/>
-Ohhhh, that was some serious talks.
+Ohhhh, that was some serious talks.<br/>
 Ok...
 Just chill a bit 🤘🤘🤘

+I like to think about complex programming problems and implement the solutions in an open and relaxed place 😌😌.

 Feel free to reach me out at anytime to know more about me or discuss about my skillset, experience etc.
 I will try my best to respond you as quick as possible.